siris/shanesofos.com/mkdocs/resume/experience.md

     * Authored an original password randomnizer in pure Ruby and integrated it with Chef seamlessly to securely randomize all root user passwords.
     * Authored a specialized piece of Chef automation code that dynamically dual-stacked RHEL and Ubuntu node s with IPv6 network interfaces.
     * Authored all code to convert Chef cookbook based secrets to use encrypted data bags and migrated all Chef Linux nodes to support encrypted data bags.
-    * Designed, implemented and tested on the IT Chef stack a previously created Facebook specific Chef integration testing tool called taste-tester.
+    * Fully implemented a deployment of taste-tester, a Facebook specific Chef integration testing tool, on the IT Chef stack.
 * Self taught the Ruby Programming language both as a declarative DSL within Chef and as a general OOP higher language.
 * 4+ years of experience managing thousands of heterogeneous IT Linux systems (CentOS, RHEL, OEL and Ubuntu) with Chef automation.
 * 4+ years of hardening Chef managed Linux systems with things including: LDAP auth, DUO 2-factor auth, OpenSSH Match ACLs and automated sudo policies.